 It takes a highly competent and experienced attorney to properly handle bankruptcy law cases.
-Even though you may reside in New Mexico, bankruptcy law is a federal law and not all New Mexico lawyers are as intimately familiar with bankruptcy law as New Mexico Financial Law.
+Even though you may reside in New Mexico, bankruptcy law is a federal law and not all New Mexico lawyers are as intimately familiar with bankruptcy law as New Mexico Financial and Family Law.
 Whether you are a creditor, or a business or individual seeking bankruptcy relief; improperly handled cases can cost you thousands of dollars and have significant impacts on your personal and financial future.
 When bankruptcy cases become complex due to involved personal financial assets and liabilities and/or business assets and liabilities you want and need the support of an experienced attorney who can and will assist you through the all of the processes and, when needed, call upon experts to support your case.
 If you are a creditor in a bankruptcy case you need a strong and knowledgeable advocate by your side from the moment you receive a creditor’s Notice of Bankruptcy.

 The Formal Process of Court-Supervised Voluntary Financial Reorganization